aitvineet/plugins/extended-rte/README.md

 # Getting Started:<br/>
 Use Git or checkout with SVN using the web URL.
 Copy `extended-rte` folder in your app for including editor plugin. https://github.com/vineet-atlogys/plugins.git<br/><br/>
-`Note:` If AnguarJS is already being used in the application then modify `extended-rte/script.cdn.js` file as per the needs.
+`Note:` If AnguarJS is already being used in the application then modify `extended-rte/script.cdn.js` file as per the needs.<br/><br/>

 # Installing:<br/>
 1. Include `script.cdn.js` file to your HTML code:<br/>